 CSET researchers manually designated roles in the Revelio taxonomy relevant to data science and technical research; the designations are available here.
 Other keywords and queries used in this process are available here.

-• The dataset doesn't cover all AI-related companies, and the sample it does cover isn't necessarily representative of all global activity in AI.
+The dataset doesn't cover all AI-related companies, and the sample it does cover isn't necessarily representative of all global activity in AI.
 We select companies for inclusion in the Indicators dataset based on ETO and CSET’s research priorities, as well as feedback from users.
-The companies currently included in the dataset represent a wide range of industries, sizes, countries and levels of AI activity, but still represent only a slice of the global AI landscape.
+The companies currently included in the dataset represent a wide range of industries, sizes, countries and levels of AI activity.
+Some important groups of companies are covered in full (such as the S&P 500 and those companies typically considered part of "Big Tech").
+Overall, though, the companies covered in PARAT represent only a slice of the global AI landscape.
 We plan to expand coverage over time; if there's a specific company or group of companies you'd like to see in the data, please let us know.

-• Patent and publication data have a lag.
+Patent and publication data have a lag.
 The lag is especially notable for patents.
 National patent offices often release information about companies' AI patent filings months or even years after the patents are filed.
 This makes our patent metrics incomplete, particularly for newer companies or companies that have become more active in AI in recent years.
 Similarly, our publication data sources run months or years behind in some cases.
 The lags in patent and publication data especially affect companies that are new or that have recently become more active in AI publishing or patenting; indicator values for these companies should be used with caution.
+(The LinkedIn data used to generate the workforce metrics in the dataset does not lag in the same way, so the workforce metrics can be considered roughly current.)

 We update the Indicators data through an automated pipeline that retrieves data from CSET's merged corpora of scholarly literature, patents, and Revelio Labs workforce data and calculates our metrics.
 This pipeline normally runs monthly, with occasional pauses to resolve issues due to vendor data changes or failures of automated data quality checks.